FIWARE/tutorials.IoT-Sensors/README.md

   (such as [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual)) usable by the IoT devices themselves.

-It is therefore necessary to understand a sample device protocol first, and comprehend how messages pass through an IoT message broker to subsequently understand the purpose of the IoT agent middleware.
+It is therefore necessary to understand a sample device protocol first, and comprehend how messages are passed through the system to subsequently understand the purpose of the IoT Agent middleware.
+In this tutorial you will be playing the role of an IoT Agent making commands to devices and receiving measurements from them.

 # Prerequisites